-There are several quality planning and development tools.
+There are multiple quality planning and development tools.
 A brief description of all the quality Planning and improvement tools is being provided below.
 The main aim of this study is to provide a brief idea about all the tools and in the later articles more descriptive and perspective outlook will be provided for each of these tools.

 1. Quality Function Deployment

 Quality Function Deployment (QFD) is a systematic approach which is used to identify and prioritize the customer’s requirement and also by integrating them in the designing of the product.
-Quality Function Deployment (QFD) basically works on the principle that design teams needs to know what they are specifically designing, and what the end-users will be expecting from it.
+Quality Function Deployment (QFD) basically works on the principle that design teams need to know what they are specifically designing, and what the end-users will be expecting from it.

 The major objective of Quality Function Deployment (QFD) is to translate subjective quality criteria into the objective design specification which can then be quantified and measured and used to design as well as manufacture the product that would delight the customers and also fulfill their unarticulated desires.

 Concurrent Engineering (CE) is a rather a systematic and integrated strategy of product development for the faster market response with correct quality and also the value.
 Concurrent engineering tries to achieve integration of all activities that contribute to the Design Development Production and marketing of products or services.

 - To reduce the lead times for new product development so as to respond to changing customer requirement sooner than the competitors.

 - To maintain a competitive edge by efficient and effective product development.
 When companies bring new product offers at regular intervals, the customers’ inclination towards the company increases.

 - To Optimize the utilization of resources in product development by using a cross-functional team.
 The varied skills of the team member help us in bringing better and more refined products, at the same time in a very lesser time.

 - To make improvement in the quality of a product as during product development the cross-functional team analyses various aspects of a product, For example, Manufacturing, consumption and disposal.